-Continuing from the last section where we analyzed five ensemble members compared with measurements: hysplit2.001 (narr), hysplit2.002 (era40), hysplit2.003 (gblr), hysplit2.004 (wrf27), and hysplit2.005 (wrf09).
+Continuing from the last section where we analyzed five ensemble members compared with measurements: hysplit2.001 (wrf27uw), hysplit2.002 (era40), hysplit2.003 (narr), hysplit2.004 (wrf27), and hysplit2.005 (wrf09).
 Re-create these results if they are not already available in the working directory.
 In this section we demonstrate how to apply a reduction technique with the intent to produce more accurate results than those obtained with the full ensemble.
 In this evaluation all possible member combinations (in pairs, trios, etc... ) are compared with the measured data values to find the combination that produces the minimum mean square error for that ensemble mean.

 - As with the previous example, it is necessary to insure that in the Setup Run / Grid Menu the concentration output file is just named hysplit2.
 The base name will then be passed through the GUI to the ensemble scripts, where the programs automatically search for the 3-digit suffix.

 In this case the reduction identified members #1 and #5, although both WRF data, they had different spatial resolution and boundary layer physics.
 When building ensembles we always have the possibility of redundancy, which means that some of the ensemble members may not be much different from each other.
 Any ensemble might contain redundant information that overemphasizes certain transport and dispersion features that might be inaccurate.
 For example, perhaps a sub-group of members all use the same meteorological data, which might not be as accurate as another meteorological data set that is used by fewer members.
 Therefore, including these members would be more biased than one constructed from an ensemble based upon only independent members.
 The current version of the ensemble reduction program requires that the model and measured data sets be identical in terms of the 1:1 correspondence of each model and observed data record.
 More detail about the ensemble methodology is provided by Stein et al., 2015, Potential Use of Transport and Dispersion Model Ensembles for Forecasting Applications.